CongducPham/LowCostLoRaGw/gw_full_latest/3GDongle/loranga/README.md

 	> ./enable-loranga-internet-on-boot.sh

-This simple script simply creates a file called use_loranga_internet_on_boot.txt.
-The start_gw.sh script, called at boot time, now checks for this file and will run the start-internet.sh script before launching the gateway program and post-processing stage.
+This simple script simply creates a file called `use_loranga_internet_on_boot.txt`.
+The `start_gw.sh` script, called at boot time, now checks for this file and will run the `start-internet.sh` script before launching the gateway program and post-processing stage.
 However, it is safer to test it first in interactive mode to see how the ppp connection is going.
 Once you are supposed to have Internet, try to ping some remote computers or use the web admin interface to see whether the gateway has Internet or not.

-You can provide a parameter to start-internet.sh when testing in interactive mode.
-With no parameters, pppd logs are sent to stdout with is not very convenient.
+You can provide a parameter to `start-internet.sh` when testing in interactive mode.
+With no parameters, `pppd` logs are sent to `stdout` which is not very convenient.
 You can use:

 	> ./start-internet.sh "logfile pppd.log"

-To redirect pppd logs to pppd.log (in the /home/pi/lora_gateway/3GDongle/loranga folder).
+To redirect `pppd` logs to `pppd.log` (in the `/home/pi/lora_gateway/3GDongle/loranga` folder).
 If you don't want any logs, run:

 	> ./start-internet.sh nolog

-When pppd is started at boot for an operational gateway, start-internet.sh is run without any parameters but it is not important because the logs will not appear on stdout.
+When `pppd` is started at boot for an operational gateway, `start-internet.sh` is run without any parameters but it is not important because the logs will not appear on `stdout`.
 We did not want to have logs in a file because we want to avoid having a log file that can grow quite fast.
-However, if you want to have the logs saved in a file, you can just edit /home/pi/lora_gateway/scripts/start_gw.sh and add "logfile pppd.log" after ./start-internet.sh.
+However, if you want to have the logs saved in a file, you can just edit `/home/pi/lora_gateway/scripts/start_gw.sh` and add `logfile pppd.log` after `./start-internet.sh`.

-Use stop-internet.sh to stop the pppd process and power-off the LORANGA board.
+Use `stop-internet.sh` to stop the pppd process and power-off the LORANGA board.
 Also, you can disable the usage of LORANGA on boot with:

 	> ./disable-loranga-internet-on-boot.sh

-which simply deletes the use_loranga_internet_on_boot.txt file.
+which simply deletes the `use_loranga_internet_on_boot.txt` file.

 Sending SMS
 -----------

-In order to use the LORANGA board for sending SMS with CloudSMS.py, you just have to edit (or create) in your /home/pi folder the .gammurc file:
+In order to use the LORANGA board for sending SMS with `CloudSMS.py`, you just have to edit (or create) in your `/home/pi` folder the `.gammurc` file:

 	[gammu]
 	device = /dev/ttyS0
 	name = loranga
 	connection = at

-That should work, even if gammu-detect is not returning anything.
-If you want to try if SMS support is working, first kill all gateway processes (option K of cmd.sh) then edit clouds.json to enable CloudSMS.py:
+That should work, even if `gammu-detect` is not returning anything.
+If you want to try if SMS support is working, first kill all gateway processes (option `K` of `cmd.sh`) then edit `clouds.json` to enable `CloudSMS.py`:

 	{
 		"name":"SMS Service",